Occupational Therapy’s Role in Fall Prevention

 This review found very limited information on occupational therapy’s involvement in modifying behaviors, managing postural hypotension, recommending appropriate footwear, or managing medications, all areas of intervention according to the 2010 recommendations on fall prevention.

 This review also found that much of the research regarding fall prevention was conducted outside of the U.S. The authors pointed out that differences in health care coverage and provision of services might yield different results than studies conducted inside the U.S. and more research is needed to determine occupational therapy’s involvement in fall prevention in the United States.

 Best Practices in Fall Prevention

-So, what exactly should we, as OTs, be doing to prevent falls?
+So, what exactly should we, as occupational therapy practitioners, be doing to prevent falls?
 Most of us have conducted home assessments and recommended modifications to reduce or eliminate safety hazards.
 These could include:

 - Removing clutter and excess furniture

 - Removing or securing throw rugs

 - Installing hand rails and grab bars by stairs and in bathrooms